andizq/discminer/example/mwc480_12co/README.rst

 Extended Guide
 ==============

-The example uses optically thick 12CO emission from MWC 480.
+This guide uses optically thick 12CO emission from MWC 480.
 The adopted ``discminer`` model is intentionally smooth and axisymmetric.
 Therefore, structured residuals between the data and the model highlight kinematic deviations from the adopted Keplerian rotation, but also velocity and line-profile perturbations